 Definitely not your average oratorio: big, brassy and shamelessly pagan - Belshazzar’s Feast pulls no punches.
 Hear what caused the scandal, along with Elgar’s Enigma Variations, masterfully conducted by Marin Alsop.

 Vaughan Williams sheds his respectable reputation to focus on the macabre, in a deliciously devilish ballet conducted by Andrew Manze (noted Vaughan-Williams scholar).
 Don’t miss this departure from the expected.

-The immediacy of a film score but charged with massive symphonic power - Shostakovich’s Symphony No. 11 depicts a Russia on the brink of revolution.
-This is balanced with the breathtaking Dynamic Triptych by Foulds - the greatest 20th century piano concerto you’ve never heard.
+We conclude our Isle of Noises with the breathtaking Dynamic Triptych by Foulds - the greatest 20th century piano concerto you’ve never heard.